 During the summer of 1942, when the Germans were pushing through the USSR towards the Caucasus and Stalingrad, there was an outbreak of tularemia of unprecedented magnitude among both German and Soviet troops.
-Alibek felt certain the outbreak had been a BW attack that had gone wrong, and "old-timers" in the Biopreparat organization told him stories that reinforced his suspicions.
+Alibek felt certain the outbreak had been a BW attack gone wrong, and "old-timers" in the Biopreparat organization told him stories that reinforced his suspicions.

 There was also an outbreak of "Q fever" among German troops on leave in the Crimea in 1943.
 Alibek never investigated the matter in detail, but believed it might very well have been a BW attack or test.
 Q fever was originally "Query fever" because nobody could figure out what caused it.
 The pathogen was eventually identified as Coxiella burnetii, a species of "rickettsiae", a type of very small and primitive bacteria that, like viruses, can only reproduce in living cells.
 The typhus pathogen is another member of the rickettsiae.

 Q fever is a disease of sheep, goats, and cows carried by ticks.
 Animals can be infected by breathing dried tick feces, and humans in proximity to the animals can be infected as well.
 It forms hardy spores, with an effective dose as small as one spore, and so makes a fairly good bioagent.
 Q fever causes a sudden fever, aches, and general ill health, but it is much less dangerous than its relative typhus.
 Q fever only lasts a few weeks, rarely leads to complications except for pneumonia, and is rarely fatal.
 Outbreaks of Q fever were unheard of in the Soviet Union before that time, and it was heavily investigated as a bioagent by Soviet researchers later.
 However, wars do tend to be accompanied by a breakdown in public health systems and outbreaks of diseases, sometimes unusual ones, so there's not much there to put any weight on.BACK_TO_TOP

 * When Germany surrendered in May 1945, the Allies got a nasty surprise from Nazi nerve gases.
 There was no such shock from Nazi BW research.
-The Germans had never gone beyond preliminary investigations, though some brutal experiments had been performed on concentration camp prisoners.
+The Germans had never gone beyond preliminary investigations, though some vicious experiments had been performed on concentration camp prisoners.